 For Christianity to be valid, the New Testament must be filtered through the Jewish Scriptures.
 It cannot be the other way around.
 For Christianity to be true, it must align with the prophecies in the Tanakh.

 The most critical message of the Jewish people is the oneness of God that was revealed to them through a national revelation at Mt.
 Sanai.

-The Jews will say that Christians have a different view of God as a Trinity revealed from the personal revelation of ecclesiastical men.
+Jews will say that Christians have a different view of God as a Trinity revealed to them from the personal revelation of ecclesiastical men.
 Nowhere in the Hebrew Scriptures is the doctrine of the Trinity mentioned.
 Nowhere in the Torah is a triune God manifested in human form.

 If there arises among you a prophet... saying, Let us go after other gods, which you have not known, and let us serve them; You shall not listen to the words of that prophet... - Deuteronomy 13:2-4

 They sacrificed to powerless spirits, not to God; to gods whom they knew not; to new gods that came newly up, whom your fathers feared not. - Deuteronomy 32:17